f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

 `F5 Fast L4 Acceleration and the F5 Smart Coprocessor (prioritized Fast L4 Acceleration) <https://devcentral.f5.com/s/articles/F5-Fast-L4-Acceleration-and-the-F5-Smart-Coprocessor-prioritized-Fast-L4-Acceleration>`_

 In VELOS for the BX110 blade there are now two distinct FPGAs, the **Application Traffic Services Engine** (ATSE), and the **VELOS Queuing FPGA** (VQF).
-The BX520 balde also leverages the VQF and ATSE, but the BX520 has two ATSE FPGs compared to just one for the BX110.
+The BX520 blade also leverages the VQF and ATSE, but the BX520 has two ATSE FPGAs compared to just one for the BX110.
 There is an additional FPGA called the Traffic Aggregation Module (TAM) on the BX520 which handles the 100Gb and 400Gb physical interface management.
 In addition to supporting functions done by the ePVA in previous generations, there are additional functions that were performed in software or Broadcom chipsets that are now handled in the FPGAs.

 .. image:: images/velos_performance_and_sizing/image1.png
   :align: center